Mousemaster12/TheraMusic/README.md

     JSON library (for handling JSON data)
     Time library (for adding delays)
     The gcui-art/suno-api up and running
+    pygame for GUI (under development)

 Setup

   Install Python if not already installed.
 You can download it from here.
-  Install the Requests library using pip:
+  Install the Requests library and pygame using pip:

     pip install requests
+    pip install pygame

 Usage